NicheWorks

 What it is

-It is not primarily a prompt collection, not a broad PM framework, and not a marketing-template bundle.
-It is a repository-first system for structuring actual change work around code.
+It is not a release guarantee, a prompt pack, a broad PM framework, or a substitute for responsible engineering review.
+It is a repository-first guide for organizing real change work around code.

 Who it is for